RiverLikesMath/academic-starter-blog/content/post/interview-with-a-contractor/index.md

 **River:** So, tell me a bit about what you do.

-**Martin:** I'm a Building Contractor in Florida and a General Contractor in California.
+**Martin:** I'm a General Contractor in California.
 Right now I mostly do repairs of all kinds to residential work and light commercial work.
 Those repairs can involve electrical or plumbing or sheetrock or windows or doors or dryrot.
-I'm a Building Contractor in Miami and a General Contractor in California.

 **River:** And what does that mean, to be a General Contractor?

 **Martin:** It means I can build almost anything in residential or light commercial construction.
 I can't do engineering projects like roads or bridges or something like that.
 But pretty much anything that can be built I build as a general contractor.

 **River**: Do you use math in your repair work?

 **Martin:** I use math literally every day, almost every hour that I work!
 I'm always measuring things.
-For example, if I have to build a wall 5 feet tall and I have a 1.5 inch bottom plate and an 1.5 inch top plate, and on top of that is a rafter or a joyce, I have to add all those numbers to to know what the length of my vertical stud would be.
+For example, if I have to build a wall 5 feet tall and I have a 1.5 inch bottom plate and an 1.5 inch top plate, and on top of that is a rafter or a joist, I have to add all those numbers to to know what the length of my vertical stud would be.

 {{< figure src="WallPanelDiagram.svg" caption=" The stud is part number 5 in the diagram, it helps hold up the wall.
 'Wall Panel Diagram' by Ahp378 is licensed under [CC BY SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/)." alt="A diagram of a wall panel.">}}